A sacred place to

 Retreats

-Spiritual and communal time away in the mountains for middle schoolers, such as trips to YMCA Estes Park and Annunciation Heights.
-As a capstone to their Nativity experience, the 8th graders take a trip to Washington D.C. in the spring.
+Middle-schoolers go on retreat in the mountains (e.g. YMCA Estes Park, Annunciation Heights) for spiritual renewal and strengthening of community.
+As a capstone to their Nativity experience, 8th graders have the opportunity to take a pilgrimage to Washington, D.C. in the spring.

 Service

-An essential part of our mission, as Knights seek to Build the Kingdom.
-All-school service days, donation drives, and partner with community organizations to serve the elderly, sick, and in need.
-Middle school students are offered in-school volunteer opportunities.
+Service is an essential part of a Knight’s mission to build Christ’s Kingdom.
+Students in middle school have many opportunities to volunteer throughout the year, including all-school service days, donation drives, and partnering with community organizations to serve the elderly, sick, and in need.

 The Nativity Difference